payfree-io/.github/README.md

 ## workflows
 ### gradle
- * [workflow-templates/gradle/pull-request.yml](workflow-templates/gradle/pull-request.yml): test and compile on pull request to master or main
+ * [workflow-templates/gradle/pull-request.yml](workflow-templates/gradle/pull-request.yml): test and compile on pull request to a branch (by default the default one)